CryptoLabInc/ckksorg1659181/_test/2025-08-07-convergent-evolution.md

 The combinatorial blow-up caused by encrypted control flow affects not only runtime performance but also the **compilation process itself**.
 For every secret-dependent branch, the FHE-aware compiler must **materialize all possible subroutines** into encrypted circuits.
 In the worst case, $N$ nested conditions yield a circuit size of $O(2^N)$.

+Recent experiments with [LLVM](https://llvm.org/)-based FHE Intermediate Representations (IRs) such as HEIR[^1] highlight this challange.
+While research explores sophisticated optimizations to avoid naive full unrolling (e.g., by hoisting common code from both branches), these techniques can only mitigate the overhead for shared computational paths.
+For genuinely divergent logic, the compiler must still materialize a circuit whose complexity grows exponentially with the number of secret-dependent branches.

-Projects based on [LLVM](https://llvm.org/)-based FHE Intermediate Representations (IRs) such as **HEIR**[^1] confirm that, beyond a certain branching complexity, compilers frequently hit **out-of-memory (OOM) errors** — *before execution even begins*.
+It is therefore an expected and observable outcome that beyond a certain branching complexity, this exponential growth will cause the compiler to exhaust system resources, leading to **out-of-memory (OOM) errors**—*before execution even begins*.
 This demonstrates that directly translating branch-heavy business logic is infeasible. **Problem redefinition is not an optimization choice — it is a requirement for tractable FHE compilation**.

 <br />
 <div class="row mt-3">